LovKumar3/QRNG/README.md

 ## Usage

 1. Enter the minimum and maximum values.
-2. Click on the "Generate" button to generate a single random number, or the "Generate 100 Numbers" button to generate 100 random numbers.
+2. Click on the "Generate" button to generate a single quantum random number, or the "Generate 100 Numbers" button to produce 100 quantum random numbers and their classical counterparts.
 3. Click on the "Generate Graph" button to visualise the distribution of the generated numbers.
 Optionally, click on the "Remove Outliers" button to remove outliers from the distribution.
 4. Click on the "Clear" button to clear the generated numbers and the graph.